fabricioguidine/mosaic-pixel-matrixator/README.md

 *Original artwork that will be converted to a ceramic tile mosaic*

-### Processed Output (with Color Quantization)
+### Processed Output (with Color Quantization and Paint Inventory)

 ![Output Example](examples/images/output-example.png)

-*Preview of the tile mosaic with color quantization applied - colors are mapped to the closest palette colors for easy tile painting*
+*Preview of the tile mosaic with median cut color quantization - optimized palette for better image quality*

 These examples demonstrate how the tool:
 - Preserves the original image's aspect ratio